 The profound need for a permanent home to accommodate the city’s continuing artistic activity that as early as 1828, was hosted in makeshift venues, such as timber warehouses, coffee shops and clubs, led the City Council endorsed the construction of the theater.
-The building was constructed within just two years (1862 - 1864), based on the designs of the Italian municipal architect Pietro Sambo.
-Its architecture has been influenced at least by four Italian theatrical standards: “La Scala” in Milan (1776), “Teatro San Carlo” of Naples (1816), the academic theatre of “Castelfranco” (1745), and “Teatro della Pergola” of Florence (1755).
+The building was constructed within two years time (1862 - 1864), based on the designs of the Italian municipal architect Pietro Sambo.
+Its architecture follows at least four Italian theater standards: “La Scala” in Milan (1776), “Teatro San Carlo” of Naples (1816), the academic theater of “Castelfranco” (1745), and “Teatro della Pergola” of Florence (1755).
 It was inaugurated on April 20, 1864, with the opera “Rigoletto” by G.Verdi, and three parallel opera performances: Donizetti’s “La Favorita”, Verdi’s “La Traviata” and “Ballo in maschera”.